Last updated on October 10th, 2019 at 10:55 am

 Due to headlines, stereotypes and criticism from western media there’s a lot of information out there about Saudi Arabia which might or might not be correct, I still believe the best way to learn about a country is through its people and not news headlines.
 After my experiences of traveling in Russia for a month and living in Turkey for a year, I will always encourage people to travel first then make a decision based on their personal experience.

 Before 1 August 2019, Saudi women under the age of 30 were permitted to travel independently without a male guardian (usually father or brother).
 Today, Saudi Arabian women are allowed to travel abroad, register a divorce or a marriage, and apply for official documents without the consent of a male guardian.
 Saudi Arabia has made a few changes to their laws to be more inclusive of women like hiring Ibtisam Al-Shehri as a spokeswoman for the Ministry of education.

 The quality of life for women in Saudi Arabia depends on the men in their life, mainly her father and brothers.
 If the men in your life are traditional and conservative then you’re probably very restricted in your movements and what you can and cannot do (at least what your men are aware of you doing).
 If your family’s men are liberal then you have an enormous level of freedom in your life to do as you please, with any limitations coming from factors external to yourself and your family

 Women Travel to Saudi Arabia

-- Women don’t need a guardian to travel to and around Saudi Arabia.
+- Women over 18 don’t need a guardian to travel to and around Saudi Arabia.

 Abaya: A loose fitting ”robe-like dress” worn over clothes to cover the whole body except the head, feet, and hands.
 The length usually extends up to the wrist and ankle.
 This is required to be worn in any public places such as malls, mosque, in the car and restaurants.